 Center Parcs has had a strong commitment to protecting and enhancing their forests for more than 30 years.
 A team of rangers are guardians of the forest, helping to maintain and create new habitats to encourage flora and fauna to flourish.

-Just a few of the highlights from the Center Parcs forests in the last ten years include;
+Just a few of the highlights from the Center Parcs forests in the last 10 years include:

 The work doesn’t stop here, Center Parcs continues to work with organisations like The Wildlife Trusts so it continues to be collaborative.
-Nigel Doar, Director of Strategy at The Wildlife Trusts joined Center Parcs CEO, Martin Dalby, the Landscape Asset Manager, Richard Watson, and the Ground Services Managers from each village to hand over the award, reflect on the last ten years and plan for the next.
+Nigel Doar, Director of Strategy at The Wildlife Trusts, joined Center Parcs' CEO, Martin Dalby, Landscape Asset Manager, Richard Watson, and the Ground Services Managers from each village to hand over the award, reflect on the last 10 years and plan for the next.
 Plans include new Biodiversity Sensitive Area maps, new Biodiversity Action Targets and further plans for the continued protection of internationally, nationally and locally rare species at Center Parcs.

 Notes to Editors